Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 April 2025 05.28.14 UTC
+- WIB: Rabu, 30 April 2025 06.24.56 UTC
-- WITA: Rabu, 30 April 2025 06.28.14 UTC
+- WITA: Rabu, 30 April 2025 07.24.56 UTC
-- WIT: Rabu, 30 April 2025 07.28.14 UTC
+- WIT: Rabu, 30 April 2025 08.24.56 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success